-Clif Mitchell is in his first year as an assistant cross country/track and field coach at The University of Tulsa.
+Clif Mitchell is in his third year as an assistant cross country/track and field coach at The University of Tulsa.

 Mitchell was a student-athlete at TU from 2002-05, and he left TU with the school record in the 600-yard run.

 He returns to Tulsa after spending three years as an assistant coach with the UMKC cross country/track and field program, where he was the primary cross country/distance coach for the Kangaroos.

 He had two student-athletes break UMKC school records during the 2009 indoor season.
 Larry Hill broke the school record in the 600-yard run and 800-meter run, while Cosmas Ayabei broke the 3,000-meter record.
 Mitchell coached Ayabei to two medals at The Summit League Indoor Championship, a silver medal in the 5,000 meters and a bronze in the 3,000 meters.
 He had five student-athletes land on the UMKC all-time top-five performance list in eight events.

 Following the 2009 outdoor season, Mitchell saw Aubrey Frederking break the UMKC school record in the 1,500-meter run.
 He also coached Hill to a bronze medal in the 800 meters at The Summit League Outdoor Championship.
 Mitchell had two student-athletes land on the UMKC top-five performance list.